Name

 Description

-tool will take as input a Java application and a Java run-time image, and produce a Java application image that includes all the necessary dependencies.
+The jpackage tool will take as input a Java application and a Java run-time image, and produce a Java application image that includes all the necessary dependencies.
 It will be able to produce a native package in a platform-specific format, such as an exe on Windows or a dmg on macOS.
 Each format must be built on the platform it runs on, there is no cross-platform support.
 The tool will have options that allow packaged applications to be customized in various ways.

 jpackage Options